debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

 3. Overwrite these two files with the ones provided in this project.
    - `user-data`
    - `config.txt`
+   - `network-config`

+4. Validate the contents of `network-config` as it will be inserted into /etc/netplan/config.yml and thereby become the network setup for your RPI.
+You might have different networking preferences.
+The provided version both support wired connection and wifi.
+Please provide the SSID you want the RPI to connect to.
-4. Now your can insert the SD-card into the RPI and boot.
+5. Now your can insert the SD-card into the RPI and boot.
 IMPORTANT: Your RPI must be connected to the internet during first boot
 5. On first boot cloud-init configures the RPI and installs OS2BorgerPC client.
 Wait for cloud-init to finish.
 6. Run `sudo os2borgerpc_kiosk_setup`